Overview

 "<@schema.?><property> " |

-/ | / | Yes | A numeric edge property used to compute weighted degrees; edges without the property are disregarded. |
+/ | / | Yes | Specifies numeric edge properties used to compute weighted degrees.
+Only properties of numeric type are considered, and edges without these properties are ignored. |

 direction |